Home

 In play form, the Masonic Degree Verse in Ecclesiastes can be acted out with gestures to enhance the experience and promote the Masonic knowledge of your brothers.

-Below is the Masonic Degree Verse for each of the 3 degrees to which the Holy Book (Bible, Torah, Koran, Veda, etc.) must be opened when performing each of these specific degrees:
+Below is the Masonic Degree Verse for each of the 3 degrees to which the Christian Bible is opened when performing each of these specific degrees and a discussion of its meaning.

 Entered Apprentice Degree